mynah22/Homelab-Guides/firstConfig.md

  We will have to configure virtual networks in order to expose physical ports to our VMs

  The idea with this configuration is to use a dedicated and secure network appliance (PFSense) to manage all traffic.
-To do so, we will be creating
+To do so, we will be creating isolated virtual switches, so ports will only share traffic if the PFSense firewall passes them on.

+Please make sure to NOT assign vmnic0 (and the default port groups - 'Management Network' and 'VM Network') to any VMs - There are known and actively exploited vulnerabilities in version 6 of the ESXI hypervisor, which we can completely mitigate by leaving the esxi web configuration disconnected when not in use

 [Navigate](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSenseVSwitchNavigate.jpg) to Networking > Virtual switches > Add standard virtual switch.
 Enter appropriate details then click 'Add'.
 Repeat for all of these nics:
 1. vswitch Name = WAN , Uplink 1 = vmnic1 ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSenseVSwitch.jpg))